 RoB 2 assessment is the process of evaluating risk of bias in randomized controlled trials using the revised Cochrane tool developed by Sterne et al. (2019).
-RoB 2 (Risk of Bias 2) provides a structured framework with five domains, signalling questions, and a judgement algorithm that produces transparent, reproducible bias evaluations for every included RCT in a systematic review.
+RoB 2 (Risk of Bias 2) provides a structured framework with five domains, signalling questions, and a judgement algorithm that produces transparent, reproducible bias evaluations for every included randomized controlled trial in a systematic review.
 Whether you are conducting your first systematic review or updating a Cochrane review, understanding how to apply the RoB 2 tool correctly is essential for credible evidence synthesis.

 RoB 2 replaced the original Cochrane risk of bias tool (Higgins et al., 2008) in response to documented limitations in reproducibility and the overuse of the "unclear" judgement category.
 The revised tool eliminates ambiguity by requiring assessors to answer structured signalling questions that map directly to domain-level judgements.
 This guide walks you through every domain, explains how to answer signalling questions, and shows how your RoB 2 results feed into GRADE certainty of evidence ratings.